Why Excitotoxins Are Harmful To Our Health

-- Snack foods - chips, crackers, etc.
+- Snack foods like chips, crackers, etc.

 The levels of glutamate in whole foods vary greatly and do not normally cause issues when eating non-processed foods.
 The introduction of synthetic flavor enhancers into the American diet have caused many health issues which result in people having to avoid even healthy whole foods with higher levels of glutamate for a time until they heal.

-- Green Peas
+- Green peas

 - Personal care items with excitotoxins can affect people as well including shampoos with “hydrolyzed,” “amino acids,” and “protein.”